navipartner/docs/content/en/docs/retail/communication/how-to/sms_setup/index.md

 type: docs
 ---

-This topic describes the process of configuring the SMS Setup.
+This topic describes the process of configuring the [SMS Setup](https://learn.microsoft.com/en-us/dynamics365/business-central/admin-how-setup-email) in Business Central.
 As soon as the necessary setup is completed, the SMS functionality can be used.

+## Prerequisites

+- Be a fully licensed Business Central user.
+  The delegated administrators and users can't use the tenant's email account.

+## Procedure

 1. Click the ![Lightbulb](Lightbulb_icon.PNG) button, enter **SMS Setup** and open the related link.
    You can use the [reference guide]({{< ref "../../reference/sms_ref/index.md" >}}) to learn what the purpose of each field in the **SMS Setup Card** is.